EMBYRDEV/Pixel-Perfect-Retro-Camera/Assets/Wolv Interactive/Pixel Perfect Retro Camera/Readme.txt

 to your existing camera alongside the rendering then add a SnapToPixel component to your camera's parent GameObject.

+Note:
+Pixels Per Unit should be set to 1 for all sprites and for best results all sprites should be using integer positions or should be the child of a moving object with a SnapToPixel component.

 Known Issues:
 There is a but that leads to me adding 1px black bars to the screen to prevent shimmering with some common resolutions.
 It's explained further in PixelCamera.cs